 In late 2020, we came together as a team to discuss and share with the world our values.
 We explored why we exist, who we serve, what we want to achieve, and in all of that, what is uniquely Fast about it all.

 We started with a cross-functional working session with 15 team members.
-Then the Marketing team led by Kyle Tibbitts workshopped and refined several ideas with our Co-Founders, Domm Holland (CEO) and Allison Barr Allen (COO).
+Then the Marketing team, led at the time by Kyle Tibbitts, workshopped and refined several ideas with our Co-Founders, Domm Holland (CEO) and Allison Barr Allen (COO).
 After that, we shared and exchanged more ideas during a session open to the entire team before landing on five values.

 Here’s what we stand for:

 We exist to eliminate friction for people.
 We never forget that we're working with and building products for real humans.
 This guides us on our mission to deliver a world-class customer experience on every browser, device and platform.

 We believe that when you’re doing something that’s never been done before, it’s mission critical to be transparent.
 We build, ship and fix in public – earning trust while we learn from our colleagues, our customers and our community.

 Share the energy

 We’re bold and optimistic about the future, and our high-energy culture spills into the universe around us.
 It brightens every interaction we have with our teammates, customers and partners – and moves us all forward, together.

 Play the long-game

 We’re building a business that will stand the test of time.
 We make long-term bets that unwaveringly align with our values – even if we won’t always see the payoff in the short-term.
 We set ourselves up for future success by going after the hardest problems first and learning from our mistakes and wins along the way.